databricks/terraform-provider-databricks/docs/resources/workspace_conf.md

 # databricks_workspace_conf Resource

--> **Note** This resource has evolving API, which may change in future versions of provider.
+-> **Note** This resource has an evolving API, which may change in future versions of the provider.

 Manages workspace configuration for expert usage.
-Currently, more than one instance of resource can exist in Terraform state, though there's no deterministic behavior, when they manage same property.
-We strongly recommend to use single `databricks_workspace_conf` per workspace.
+Currently, more than one instance of resource can exist in Terraform state, though there's no deterministic behavior, when they manage the same property.
+We strongly recommend to use a single `databricks_workspace_conf` per workspace.

 ## Example Usage